 I recently wrote Car Rental Dilemma about my crazy stress over booking a Rental car.
 But everything turned out great.
 We caught a Shuttle from the Terminal to the Rental Car Hub and the young man who checked us in was friendly and very helpful.
 We picked out a great car that served us well and had no issues upon returning it!
 Thank you Alamo!
 This was exactly what we hoped for.

-We had plenty of time to stop in Waco for at the Magnolia Marketplace & Silos from one of Maggie’s favorite shows, “Fixer Upper.”
+We had plenty of time to stop in Waco for at the Magnolia Marketplace & Silos from one of my daughter’s favorite shows, “Fixer Upper.”
 Sadly, it was so busy that it was hard to enjoy so we cut our visit there short and continued on to College Station.
-We met up with my son, Mason, and had a nice dinner at Cafe Eccell near Bryan that evening.
+We met up with my son and had a nice dinner at Cafe Eccell near Bryan that evening.
 Their food was pretty good.
 Although there was a lot to do in Bryan that evening, we were pretty wiped out from our travels, so we called it an early night.
 Game day tomorrow!

 After a good nights sleep, Mags and I shopped for some Tailgate supplies and grabbed some sunscreen and bottled water.
 The forecast had called for Rain all weekend and it turned out sunny and 90.
 This was great for game day, but not so good from a packing perspective.
 The clothes I packed were a little heavier than I would have liked for our very warm visit.
 That will be the last time I bank on the weather report for packing.
 I would have taken shorts and sunscreen instead of rain ponchos and sweatshirts.
 But we made do.